 - Click the "Recover" button and find a place to store the recovered files.

-Besides recovering data from unbootable Macs, iBoysoft Mac Data Recovery is also able to recover data from corrupted external drives after converting HFS+ to APFS.
+Besides recovering data from unbootable Macs, iBoysoft Mac Data Recovery is also able to recover lost data from corrupted external drives after converting HFS+ to APFS.

 After recovering data from the APFS drive, you can start reinstalling OS.
 Hopefully, you can fix the macOS High Sierra not booting after converting to APFS problem.